Bhartiya lok Kala mandal

 AIMS OF THE INSTITUTE

-To popularise and propagate folk arts, folk dances and folk literature.
+To popularise and propagate folk arts, folk dances and folk

 To do research in folkloristic and folk arts.